Media & First Amendment Law, Environmental Law, and Complex Commercial Litigation

 "Without debate, without criticism, no Administration and no country can succeed — and no republic can survive. ...
 And that is why our press was protected by the First Amendment — the only business in America specifically protected by the Constitution — not primarily to amuse and entertain, not to emphasize the trivial and the sentimental, not to simply "give the public what it wants" — but to inform, to arouse, to reflect, to state our dangers and our opportunities, to indicate our crises and our choices, to lead, mold, educate and sometimes even anger public opinion."

 John F. Kennedy, 1961

 We here at Finnerty Osterreicher & Abdulla are fully committed to advancing and defending the rights of the Press in all aspects of news gathering and dissemination.
 Our clients range from individual journalists to not-for-profit news organizations to multi-million dollar media corporations.
-Whether it involves pre-publication review or defamation defense, Freedom of Information Law or access matters, defending the press from subpoenas and enforcing shield laws, we are here to support journalism and defend the First Amendment.
+Whether it involves pre-publication review or defamation defense, Freedom of Information Law or access matters, defending the press from subpoenas and enforcing shield laws, or protecting photojournalists' intellectual property rights, we are here to support journalism, journalists, and defend the First Amendment.

 In addition to Media & First Amendment Law, we have decades of experience in many other areas of law including sophisticated business litigation, state and federal environmental law, insurance contract law, administrative law, toxic torts, and professional liability defense.
 We have successfully appeared and argued matters in a variety of tribunals ranging from local courts to state and federal appellate courts.